Sitcom Stars Who Got Locked Up

 Stoney Westmoreland

 Stoney Westmoreland began popping up on sitcoms for brief guest appearances starting in the 1990s.
-Notable gigs include "NewsRadio," "Weeds," "Gilmore Girls," until he landed his best-known and longest-lasting role — Ham Mack, empathetic grandfather to the title character on Disney Channel's coming-of-age comedy "Andi Mack."
+Notable gigs include "NewsRadio," "Weeds," and "Gilmore Girls."
+He eventually landed his best-known and longest-lasting role — Ham Mack, empathetic grandfather to the title character on Disney Channel's coming-of-age comedy "Andi Mack."

 Westmoreland's involvement on that show and all other TV projects ended in 2018.
 Disney fired the actor following his arrest in Salt Lake City, near where "Andi Mack" filmed.
-Salt Lake City Police successfully captured Westmoreland via a sting operation, taking him into custody while he was en route to what he believed to be a physical liaison with an individual he believed was 13 years old — but was actually an undercover law enforcement official.
-Released from prison in 2019, Westmoreland headed back behind bars for a few days in January 2020 because he violated his parole in two ways.
-He ignored a deadline to turn over his digital devices for inspection of criminal activity, and authorities weren't able to access a room in his house.
+Salt Lake City Police successfully captured Westmoreland via a sting operation, taking him into custody while he was en route to what he thought was a physical liaison.
+He believed the individual was 13 years old — but they were actually an undercover law enforcement official.
+Released from prison in 2019, Westmoreland headed back behind bars for a few days in January 2020 because he violated his parole in two ways: He ignored a deadline to turn over his digital devices for inspection of criminal activity, and authorities weren't able to access a room in his house.

 Dustin Diamond

-one-hit wonder child star you probably didn't know died, Dustin Diamond's death at age 44 in February 2021 from an aggressive form of cancer tragically ended a period of turmoil and legal problems.
-Diamond's acting career consisted almost entirely of playing goofy nerd Samuel "Screech" Powers."
-For 12, Diamond starred as Screech on the TV series "Good Morning, Miss Bliss," "Saved by the Bell," "Saved by the Bell: The College Years," and "Saved by the Bell: The New Class."
+A one-hit wonder child star you probably didn't know died, Dustin Diamond died in February 2021 at age 44 from an aggressive form of cancer.
+The death tragically ended a period of turmoil and legal problems.
+Diamond's acting career consisted almost entirely of playing goofy nerd Samuel "Screech" Powers.
+For 13 years, Diamond played the character on the TV series "Good Morning, Miss Bliss," "Saved by the Bell," "Saved by the Bell: The College Years," and "Saved by the Bell: The New Class."

 In the 2000s, Diamond published the "Saved by the Bell" memoir-meets-exposé "Behind the Bell," for which he later issued an apology directed to his former co-stars.
 He also claimed his obnoxious villain behavior on "Celebrity Fit Club" had all been a pre-arranged ruse.
 On Christmas night 2014, Diamond got into a violent altercation at a bar in Port Washington, Wisconsin, stabbing a man with a folding knife-blade and then fleeing the scene of the crime with his fiancée.
 The victim recovered from a single wound to his right underarm.
 In June 2015, Diamond was found guilty of misdemeanor counts of disorderly conduct and carrying a concealed weapon.
 His sentence included 15 months probation and four months in prison.
 The actor was granted parole after three months served, but he returned to prison briefly in May 2016 for violating the terms of his probation.